Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Need a quick family devotion while you're on the go?
 Try these.

 Some days are difficult for families to find time for a family devotion, especially when you spend more time in the car than in your home.
-Here is a unique devotional download that a passenger in the car can read to the rest of the family on those crazy-schedule days — On-the-Go Devotions.

-Family Devotion: The Body of Christ
+Family Devotion: the body of Christ

 Play: Have family members extend their arms straight out to the sides.
 Start a timer.
 See how long everyone can hold this position.
 When one person’s arms drop, the timer stops.
 Repeat to try and set a family record.
 As you do this a second or third time, encourage each other as you grow tired of holding up your arms, so you can set a new family record.